Yingi/AWS-Migration/ReadMe2.md

 Here are the steps we can take to configure the web service to ensure proper integration between the containerized application and the on-premise SAP:

-* Configure the web service in the containerized application: You will need to configure the web service in the containerized application to allow it to communicate with the on-premise SAP system.
+* Configure the web service in the containerized application: We will need to configure the web service in the containerized application to allow it to communicate with the on-premise SAP system.
 This may involve configuring the web service endpoint, setting up security credentials, and making any necessary code changes to the application.

 * Configure the SAP PI middleware: The SAP PI middleware acts as a bridge between the containerized application and the on-premise SAP system.
 We will need to configure the SAP PI middleware to ensure that it can communicate with the web service in the containerized application.
 This may involve configuring the web service endpoint, setting up security credentials, and making any necessary code changes to the SAP PI middleware.